kharniwal-harsh/attendance-system-demo/README.md

 [![View Live Demo](https://img.shields.io/badge/View-Live%20Demo-blue?style=for-the-badge)](https://kharniwal-harsh.github.io/attendance-system-demo/)

-A modern face recognition-based attendance management system for educational institutions.
-This project is ideal for college attendance system and demonstrates role-based access, intuitive management, and accurate identification using multiple images.
+🚀 About the Project
+Attendies is a smart attendance management system that streamlines the process of taking attendance in classrooms using:

+🎥 Face recognition (via dlib & face_recognition) for live webcam or group photo attendance

+📝 Manual fallback marking to ensure no student is missed

+📊 Detailed dashboards with Excel export and notifications for low attendance

+Designed to reduce manual workload and save time for educators.

 ## Project Screenshots